brianary/scripts/README.md

 ------------------
 ![script dependencies](dependencies.svg)

-- :up: **[Add-CapturesToMatches.ps1](Add-CapturesToMatches.ps1)**: Adds named capture group values as note properties to Select-String MatchInfo objects.
+- **[Add-CapturesToMatches.ps1](Add-CapturesToMatches.ps1)**: Adds named capture group values as note properties to Select-String MatchInfo objects.
 - **[Add-Counter.ps1](Add-Counter.ps1)**: Adds a incrementing integer property to each pipeline object.
 - **[Add-DynamicParam.ps1](Add-DynamicParam.ps1)**: Adds a dynamic parameter to a script, within a DynamicParam block.
-- :up: **[Add-GitHubMetadata.ps1](Add-GitHubMetadata.ps1)**: Adds GitHub Linguist overrides to a repo's .gitattributes.
+- **[Add-GitHubMetadata.ps1](Add-GitHubMetadata.ps1)**: Adds GitHub Linguist overrides to a repo's .gitattributes.
-- :up: **[Add-NoteProperty.ps1](Add-NoteProperty.ps1)**: Adds a NoteProperty to a PSObject, calculating the value with the object in context.
+- **[Add-NoteProperty.ps1](Add-NoteProperty.ps1)**: Adds a NoteProperty to a PSObject, calculating the value with the object in context.
 - **[Add-ParameterDefault.ps1](Add-ParameterDefault.ps1)**: Appends or creates a value to use for the specified cmdlet parameter to use when one is not specified.
 - **[Add-ScopeLevel.ps1](Add-ScopeLevel.ps1)**: Convert a scope level to account for another call stack level.
 - **[Add-ScriptCredential.ps1](Add-ScriptCredential.ps1)**: Serializes a an encrypted credential to a PowerShell script using 32-byte random key file.